MMAngule/Automated-Parking-System-1/README.md

 ***
 ### Troubleshooting
 ***
-* The removal of car from parallel parking space may turn the car in the direction of parked cars thus raising the chances of a crash to avoid that change value of *dist_rl - dist_fl > 0.55 or 0.575* as for time being we have written the code that works mostly on numbers.
+* The removal of car from parallel parking space may turn the car in the direction of parked cars thus raising the chances of a crash to avoid that change value of Steering angle but to move the car in straight line you have to change the condition as for time being we have written the code that works mostly on numbers.
 * Also if some sensor has nil value of distance then lua will give an error regarding that , so then added condition like if distance value is not nil something like that and also not use print statements which also give errors

 ***